 "If it ‘aint broke, don’t fix it".
 That’s how the saying goes, right?
-Well, Razer’s been ignoring that piece of advice over the last few months with reimaginings of their best-known peripherals.
-We got the redesigned Razer BlackWidow keyboard earlier in 2019, and now it’s the Kraken headset range’s turn.
-Alongside the new and improved Kraken comes the Kraken X, a cheaper alternative.
-It joins the Razer Kraken Tournament Edition too, which sits at the top of the range.
-Not confusing at all.
-Importantly, though, does it carve out a space on our best PS4 headsets list or best Xbox One headsets guide?
-Although it’s not perfect, this new offering is definitely worthy of the Kraken name.
+Well, Razer’s been ignoring that piece of advice over the last few years with reimaginings of their best-known peripherals.
+We got the redesigned Razer BlackWidow keyboard earlier in 2019, and now it’s the Kraken headset’s turn.
+Enter the Razer Kraken X and Kraken X Lite; two of the latest in the long line of quality Razer headsets.

-The X holds on to that classic Kraken design even as it smooths over a few edges; rather than twin bars connecting the headrest and body as per its predecessor, this version gives the illusion of a continuous loop.
 While this is a sleeker look that’s more evocative of non-gaming headsets, it’s also somewhat plainer.
-Which is only appropriate, I suppose - the X is a cheaper alternative to the Kraken-proper.
+Which is only appropriate, I suppose - the X range is a lot less expensive than the Kraken-proper.

-There’s less fabric at play here, too.
-Other than a pleather cushion at the top, this headrest is entirely made of plastic.
+No matter which version you choose, there’s less fabric at play here than on other Kraken models.
+Other than a pleather cushion at the top, these headrests are entirely made of plastic.
 The distinctive mesh effect and comfy leatherette earcups have stayed put, though.

-As per every model in the Kraken line, the X doesn’t disappoint.
-It balances sharp, clear highs with rumbling lows, and the positional sound is pretty good as well.
+As per every model in the Kraken line, the X and X Lite don’t disappoint.
+They balance sharp, clear highs with rumbling lows, and the positional sound is pretty good as well.
 Yes, the latter’s unsubtle (audio is dumped entirely onto the left or right ear the moment you turn away, for instance) but it’s not bad for an affordable headset.
-It’s easy to fiddle with the volume and/or activate the mute button via on-board controls, too.
+If you have the standard Kraken X, it’s easy to fiddle with the volume and/or activate the mute button via on-board controls as well.

-However, it’s comfortable.
+However, both the X and Lite are comfortable.
 Like, really comfortable.
-I could sit with this thing on for hours, and you’ll want to if you’re using the Kraken X on PC.
+I could sit with these on for hours, and you’ll want to if you’re using either on PC.
 Its 7.1 virtual surround sound app transforms your experience for the better.
 Although the X was good before, now it’s on another level.
 Alongside richer audio and a greater depth of sound, the surround is more subtle and immersive as a result.
 I just wish this feature was available for consoles.

-Is the Kraken X worth it?
-Generally speaking, yes - especially if you’ll be using it on PC.
-While there’s an argument to be made for saving up and grabbing the superior Kraken Tournament Edition instead, this is still one of the best PC headsets for gaming we’ve gotten our hands on.
+Are the Kraken X and Kraken X Lite headsets worth it?
+Generally speaking, yes - especially if you’ll be using them on PC.
+While there’s an argument to be made for saving up and grabbing the superior Kraken Tournament Edition instead, these are still some of the best PC headsets for gaming we’ve gotten our hands on.
 There’s a lot to like here, and you can be guaranteed a sense of quality you won’t always find in other gaming cans.